 The Voluntary Product Accessibility Template (VPAT) is a standard template developed by the Information Technology Industry Council (ITI) and the U.S. General Services Administration (GSA).
 The template assists federal government contracting officials and other buyers in making preliminary assessments regarding the commercial availability of information and communications technology (ICT) products and services with features that support accessibility.

-The VPAT additionally allows ICT product manufacturers and vendors to self-report on how their products meet accessibility standards, provide detailed information on implementation and testing performance, and describe any known defects.
+The VPAT also allows ICT product manufacturers and vendors to self-report on how their products meet accessibility standards, provide detailed information on implementation and testing performance, and describe any known defects.
+For businesses looking to ensure their solutions meet these standards, working with an accessible web development company can help streamline the process of making ICT products fully compliant with accessibility requirements.

 The most recent versions of the VPAT incorporate international standards, including WCAG 2.0/2.1, the revised Section 508 standards, and the European standard EN 301 549.